aitoehigie/dynamic-forms/README.md

 ### Installing

 * Edit the data section of the forms.js file.
-* Link the forms.js in your html file to display the form.
+* Link the forms.js file in your html file to display the form.

 ## Authors